thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/implementing-actions.md

 With the above in place, the **Motor System** can now create the **Action** as needed.

 # Sampling Actions

+Action samplers can be used to randomly sample actions from a predefined action space.
+You can use different samplers to implement different sampling strategies.
+For example, one sampler could always return the same action.
+Another sampler could return predetermined sequence of actions.
+Another sampler could randomly pick an action.
+Additionally, samplers can parameterize the actions differently.
+One sampler could configure all movement actions with the same distance to move.
+Another sampler could randomly sample the specific distance to move.
+For examples of samplers currently used by Monty, see `src/tbp/monty/frameworks/actions/action_samplers.py`.

 For the **Motor System** to be able to sample the **Action** with the help of a sampler, you will need to include a `sample` method and declare an action-specific sampler protocol: